Updated: Dec 9, 2025 | Source: 2024-2028 Question Pool | Topic: E0A

 Memory Aid

-Real-World Application
+Real-World Example

 You're operating a 10 GHz link with a 30 dBi parabolic dish.
 The dish concentrates your 10-watt signal into a very narrow beam.
 If someone stands in the main beam, they're exposed to very high power density - maybe 100 mW/cm², which exceeds MPE limits.
 The high gain creates a localized high-exposure hazard that requires careful management.

-FCC Part 97.13Key Concepts
+Reference: FCC Part 97.13

-Microwave frequencies, High gain antennas, RF exposure, Power density
+Microwave frequencies High gain antennas RF exposure Power density

 Verified Content

-Question from official FCC Extra Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Extra Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the E0A topic.